peichi2229/Calendar/README.md

 # Calendar
-[A practice project on Codecademy.]
+A practice project on Codecademy.
-A basic calendar that the user will be able to interact with from the command line.
+Building a basic calendar that the user will be able to interact with from the command line.

 The user should be able to choose to:
 - View the calendar